lvitals/sjasm/docs/sjasmmanual.md

 # Sjasm 0.42 manual

-Sjasm is a multi pass macro Z80 assembler.
-It has a lot of features, and unfortunately, to use Sjasm properly you should know them all.
-But of course you could just take a chance and RTFM later.
-I know I would.
-The manual is not finished anyway.
+Sjasm is a multi-pass macro Z80 assembler with many features.
+While it's ideal to be familiar with all of them to use Sjasm effectively, you can always dive in and refer to the manual as you go.
+After all, the manual isn't fully finished yet.

 Here is the contents: